JSRocksHQ/slush-es20xx/README.md

 ## npm scripts

-- `npm run dev`: an alias for gulp's default task which does not require `gulp` globally installed.
+- `npm test`: do a complete build.
+This script builds the `dist` directory based on the `src` directory's contents.
+This includes linting `.js` files (ESLint), transpiling them, copying over non-js files and running Mocha unit tests.

-## gulp tasks
+- `npm run dev`: do a complete build and watch files to generate incremental builds.

-- `gulp` (default): do a complete build and watch files to generate incremental builds.
+- `npm run update-babel`: update the Babel dependencies.
+This script updates the Babel compiler and runtime, and fails with an error and non-zero exit status if their versions mismatch.

-- `gulp build`: this task will build the `dist` directory based on the `src` directory's contents.
-This includes linting `.js` files (JSHint, JSCS), transpiling them, copying over non-js files and running Mocha unit tests.
+**Note:** There may be other, non-documented scripts in the `package.json`, but those are for internal use only and may be changed or removed any time.
+Only use the scripts which you see documented here.

 ## build configs